GerritSommer/ember-api-with-php/README.md

 ## Usage

+* add the domain of your frontend site to `Access-Control-Allow-Origin` in initialize.php
 * simply run `grunt` to process the files
 * The php files will be compiled to `dist` folder, where your domain should link to